matarhaller/Seminar/HW9/README.txt

 - if you don't upload a file, you can still continue to the search page
 - you can't upload multiple collections
 - graceful error handling
-- a link on the search page to reload and search again